lunduniversity.lu.se

 • be able to interpret and discuss information from medical literature;

-• be able to communicate with healthcare professionals about physiological modeling and technical systems.
+• develop the ability to communicate with healthcare professionals about physiological modeling and technical systems.

 Contents